 The tracer process takes surveyors across a wide variety of services.
 The tracer methodology's use of face-to-face discussions with healthcare professionals, staff members, and patients, combined with a review of patient's medical records and the observations of surveyors.
 Quality, timeliness of entries, and legibility of recording in the patient's medical record are also crucial to safe, effective care because healthcare professionals rely on it to communicate with each other about treatment needs and decisions.
 This shall help guide surveyors as they trace a patient's progress.
 The individual tracer begins in the location where the patient and their medical record are located.
 The surveyor starts the tracer by reviewing a file of care with the staff person responsible for the individual's care, treatment, or services.
-The surveyor then begins the tracer by following the course of care, treatment, or services provided to the patient, assessing the interrelationships between disciplines, programs, services, or units (where applicable), and the important functions in the care, treatment or services provided which may lead to identifying issues related to care processes.
+The surveyor then begins the tracer by following the course of care, treatment, or services, or units (where applicable), and the important functions in the care, treatment or services provided which may lead to identifying issues related to care processes.